lottekoblens/foodchecker/README.md

 ## Assessment

-This is the assignment: _Design and build a Single Page Web App based on a User Story.' the user story that I've chosen is as follows: 'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet._
+This is the assignment: 'Design and build a Single Page Web App based on a User Story.'

+The user story that I've chosen is as follows: _'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet._

 ### Rubric